GreenhouseTeam/reloadable-datapack-registries/README.md

 ## 3. Work with the API!

-How this works is a little different depending on the modloader you are targeting, Fabric/Quilt uses the `rdpr` entrypoint with a class that extends `ReloadableRegistryPlugin`, whereas NeoForge uses an event on the mod event bus.
+How this works is a little different depending on the modloader you are targeting, Fabric/Quilt uses the `rdpr` entrypoint with a class that extends `ReloadableRegistryPlugin`, whereas NeoForge uses the `ReloadableRegistryEvent` on the mod event bus.

 All of these examples are in Mojmaps, as that's what I use, for a site that can help you convert anything you're unsure of to Yarn if you use those mappings, I would recommend [Linkie](https://linkie.shedaniel.dev/mappings).